 How reliable are HIV tests?

 Modern HIV tests are very reliable.
 Antigen-antibody tests achieve an accuracy of over 99%.
-Repeat tests if the result is positive confirm the diagnosis.
+Repeat tests in case of a positive result confirm the diagnosis.

 What does a positive test result mean?